Iamshola/Project-2/readme.md

 }
 ```

-I like the final appearance of the project particularly how tidy and easy to navigate it is.
-Additionally, for my first group project I believe Alexis and I got on very well and helped each other patch up some of our grey areas from the teaching aspect of the module.

 #### Soft skills:
-Communication between myself and my team mate.
-Organisation
-Detailed planning and plan of execution
-understanding how important time is in the execution of a project.
+This was my first time pair programming and I believe the communication between myself and my team mate was very good and this made the process enjoyable.
+We were organised and had a detailed plan and plan of execution and an understanding of how important time was in the execution of a project.

 ### Blockers:
 One  downfall we had as a group, was not understanding our API fully and the features we could implement.
 As a result, we lost time trying to access data we couldn't thus not being able to add more complex features as seen on most websites.